Skip to main content

 I could not watch Rahul Gandhi because of my umbrella

-The stage was set for the yuvraaj of Indian Politics at Palzor Stadium, Gangtok.
-Like many others, I was also in a queue at the entrance gate of the stadium under the scorching heat of the summer sun.
-With crowds rushing up like ants, the scenario everywhere was much different than it usually happens in Sikkim politics.
+The stage was set for the Yuvraj of Indian Politics at Palzor Stadium, Gangtok.
+Like many others, I was in a queue at the stadium's entrance gate under the scorching summer sun.
+With crowds rushing up like ants, the scenario everywhere was much different from what usually happens in Sikkim politics.

-I could hear national integration songs being scored up loudly on mikes as if I was about to witness a National festival much like Independence Day or Republic Day.
-Among the crowd, I was there holding a small handbag with an umbrella inside, as these days rainfall is unpredictable in this part of the region.
+I could hear national integration songs being scored up loudly on microphones as if I was about to witness a National festival, much like Independence Day or Republic Day.
+Among the crowd, I was holding a small handbag with an umbrella inside, as rainfall is unpredictable in this part of the region these days.

 I found myself in a funny situation.
-I came all the way from Singtam, an hour-long drive where with no vehicle available even after waiting for more than half an hour, I hurried into a crowded bus just to make sure I did not miss Rahul Gandhi.
-Now when I am about to step my foot I am told I cannot do so without leaving my bag, I was now looking frustrated with the security personnel and asked them where I should throw my bag to enter inside.
+I came all the way from Singtam, which was an hour-long drive with no vehicle available.
+Even after waiting more than half an hour, I hurried into a crowded bus to ensure I did not miss Rahul Gandhi.
+Now, when I was about to step my foot, I was told I could not do so without leaving my bag, I was now looking frustrated with the security personnel and asked them where I should throw my bag to enter inside.
 But I could not get a reply.

 NB Bhandari helps Rahul Gandhi wear a Lepcha half jacket and a Nepali topi

-I wanted to listen to Rahul Gandhi, click some photographs, and make my way back home in the time since I knew there would be no vehicle in the evening to Singtam.
-But I felt sorry so near and yet so far I could not do so.
+I wanted to listen to Rahul Gandhi, click some photographs, and make my way back home in the evening since I knew there would be no vehicle to Singtam in the evening.
+But I felt sorry so near and yet so far that I could not do so.

-Feeling dejected, I returned back from the stadium.
-I had in my mind, that I could not watch Rahul Gandhi because of my umbrella, and yet I was consoling myself that tomorrow every local newspaper will have Rahul's story and his photograph.
+Feeling dejected, I returned to the stadium.
+I had in mind that I could not watch Rahul Gandhi because of my umbrella, yet I was consoling myself that tomorrow, every local newspaper would have Rahul's story and his photograph.
 Photo: Himalayadarpan

 1. Was just wondering if your umbrella was Blue,Yellow and red:)